MVSTEJA/SP_spacex_launches/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The Stack used here are :- react, redux, redux-thunk, axios, react-loadable, jest, enzyme, express, firebase.

 ### What's this ?

 This is a SPA built to see all spaceX launches, able to be filtered by `year, successful launch and succesful landing`.